-When travelling to Trinidad and Tobago you should be mindful of gang related crime that occurs in the country.
+The overall travel advice for Trinidad and Tobago is that you should be mindful of gang-related crimes that occurs in the country.
 There have been a reported number of incidents particularly the inner cities of the capital in Trinidad.
 Crime does not often affect travellers but can be costly when it does.
 You should remain vigilant when visiting at risk areas of the country.

 Trinidad and Tobago consists of two very different islands.
 Trinidad is characterised by its swamps, rainforests and oil refineries whereas Tobago is considered the more traditional Caribbean island consisting of white beaches and palm trees.
 It is thought that the safer island is Tobago, with crime against foreigners being rare and mostly extending to petty theft only.
 Tobago is home to the oldest protected rainforest in the Western hemisphere.

 Intelligent Protection International Limited provides Executive Protection services in the Caribbean islands.
 If you are interested in these services, please visit: Bodyguards in the Caribbean.